-Interactive data interface (http://data.healthymindsnetwork.org/): The interactive data interface is an online database, which houses survey data from the Healthy Minds Study and the Healthy Bodies Study.
+The Interactive Data Interface is an online database which houses survey data from the Healthy Minds Study.
 The interface allows users to explore data quickly and with ease.
 Instructions for using the data interface can be found here.

 Please feel free to view and download the currently available data reports, below:

-Step 1: Review the HMS Questionnaire for your desired year for data, below.
-For those using data from 2007 - 2012, review the comprehensive codebook found here.
+Step 1: Review the HMS Questionnaire and Codebook for your desired data, below.
 It may also be helpful to review publications from the Healthy Minds Study; a complete list of publications can be found here.

 Step 2: Submit this Data Request Form.
 You will need the information listed in Step 2, as well as your signed Data Use Agreement.